ROCm/apex/README.md

 To use aiter in fused rope, you can use the flag ```USE_ROCM_AITER_ROPE_BACKEND=1```.

-### To create a wheel and then install using the wheel, use the following command in apex folder:
+### To create a wheel and then install apex using the wheel, use the following command in apex folder:
 ```
 python -m build --wheel --no-isolation (can use the same environment variables to build specific extensions, cpp extensions and cuda extensions)
 pip install dist/apex-*.whl​